mkaszubowski/reefpoints/source/posts/2015-11-18-phoenix-is-not-rails.md

 #### Why it matters: easy to test

-Functional programming and the Plug contract makes testing your controllers in isolation, or integration testing your entire endpoint only a matter of passing a `conn` through the plug pipeline and asserting against the result.
+Functional programming and the Plug contract make testing your controllers in isolation, or integration testing your entire endpoint, only a matter of passing a `conn` through the plug pipeline and asserting against the result.
 Additionally, controller actions in Phoenix are just functions, without implicit state.
 If we need to test the controller in isolation, we call the function!

 ```elixir
 test "sends 404 when user is not found" do